-Student Name (PRINT)

-Social Security OR Student ID Number

-Semester:  Fall □ Spring Summer Campus

-I have received and read the Nursing Student Policy Manual.

-I am aware that it is my responsibility to keep my health records complete and CPR certification current.

-Further I understand that I cannot be assigned nor will I be allowed to attend a clinical practicum if my health records are deemed incomplete at any time.
-This is an established college policy and a requirement of affiliated agencies.

-I understand immunization information will be provided to my assigned clinical agency.

-Student Signature

-Date

-It is recommended that you retain a copy of your health records prior to submitting the original documents to the College Health Office and CastleBranch.
+Student Nar ne (PRINT) Social Security OR Student ID Number Semester: □ Fall ☐ Spring Summer Campus I have receiv red and read the Nursing S Stude nt Policy Ma nual.
+I am aware the current. hat it is my responsibility to ke ep my health records complete and CPR certification if my health records are nplete be allowed to attend a clinical practicum This is an established college policy I understand immunizati on informatio n wil l be provided to my assigned clinical agency.
+Student Sign nature Date · · - alth records prior to submitting the CastleBranch.